transdigiware/blockchain/howto/ibp-console-join-network.md

 ## Creating a channel
 {: #ibp-console-join-network-create-channel}

 In this tutorial, we will presume that users will not be attempting to edit any of the advanced options.
-For information about editing advanced options both before and after a channel has been created, see [Advanced channel deployment and management](/docs/blockchain?topic=blockchain-ibp-console-govern#ibp-console-govern).
 {:important}

 Because your organization is now a member of the consortium, you also have the ability create a new channel.
 First, you will need to import the MSP definition of other channel members.
 Use the steps below to create a channel with two members: the `Org1` that was created in the [Build a network tutorial](/docs/blockchain?topic=blockchain-ibp-console-build-network#ibp-console-build-network) and the `Org2` that was created in the steps above.